Tristangva/CSCE-3444-TeamX/README.md

 [Install GDAL](https://gdal.org/)

-Note, this step can be hard
+Note, this step can be hard and time consuming

-Install Javascript Google Maps with
-`npm install --save google-map-react`
+Javascript packages are used through package.json and package-lock.json

 [Download postgres](https://www.postgresql.org/download/)